 All Annenberg Ph.D. students who are eligible for tuition may enroll in the single PSIP and Annenberg will cover the cost of the single health premium for the plan.
 Students are required to enroll in the plan directly by using the website noted above.
 The insurance premium will appear on the student's bursar bill, and the school will pay the cost.
 Students who elect to waive coverage will are not eligible for any cash allowance.
 Please note that ASC reserves the right to alter this benefit at any time at its discretion.
+Students with families are encouraged to apply for Penn's Family Center Grant.

-Students who have completed all coursework are eligible for 12 consecutive months of student health coverage, designed to coincide with the DRF period.
+Students who have completed all coursework and have been approved for DRF are eligible for student health coverage through the semester in which the degree is conferred but no more than 2 full semesters after DRF is approved (NOTE: Penn's Student Insurance Plan ends 12/31 for those graduating in the Fall and 7/31 for those graduating in the Spring).
 Those students may choose to begin health insurance either at the start of their Dissertation Research Fellowship period, or during the pre-DRF period, with the understanding that at the conclusion of the 12-month period no additional funding for the student health premium will be provided, and it will be the student's responsibility to cover the full premium cost.

-III.
 DOCTOR OF PHILOSOPHY: DEGREE REQUIREMENTS, GRADUATE RULES AND REGULATIONS